Skip to main content

 BUT...it doesn’t validate the Outlook view at first glance.
 Luckily, you can open the PaperCut target folder and open the .eml files from there in Outlook.
 Manually, one by one—or with a script.

-My Outlook is connected to an Exchange server that automatically syncs all the emails in the Inbox with all the other devices, so having these in Outlook gives you a pretty good entry for simple testing on these different devices.
+My Outlook is connected to an Exchange server that automatically syncs all the emails in the Inbox with all the other devices, which is handy for cross-device testing.
 You just need to connect them to the same email account.

 HTML files for quick experiments